-Under the enticing rubric that “Christ is All”, their existentialism causes them to elevate their personal, internal perception and experience of Jesus over all that He has externally given to help us know and grow in Him – like the Bible, locally accountable and functional fellowships, proper leadership in those fellowships, diverse gifts as we submit one to another, binding moral precepts, and Christ’s external commands and propositional truths in scripture, etc.
+For example, their existentialism causes them to elevate their own personal, internal perception and experience of Jesus over all that He has externally given to help us know and grow in Him – like the Christ’s external commands and propositional truths in scripture, locally accountable and functional fellowships, diverse gifts as we submit one to another, binding moral precepts, etc.

 Autonomy and Authority

 It all boils down to the lynchpin of postmodernism, which is personal autonomy.
 Christians who have fallen prey to existential postmodernism, therefore, are dismissive of any ultimate claim of external authority “beyond”, according them, our own perceptions and experience of Jesus.

 On one level, Jesus is superior to Scripture, just as a King is superior to His edicts.
 But that’s not the issue.
 The issue is one of knowledge and authority.

 I may claim to personally know the King based on my experience of being in His presence, and that personal perception of the King may motivate me to want to serve him.
 That is a good thing!

 However, all Kings issue written decrees, announcements, edicts, laws and proclamations to their people about their true intents, goals and commands on how their Kingdom is be structured and how it is to function.